pavel163/ProbeTools/README.md

 # ProbeTools

 ProbeTools displays the data from the Database and SharedPreferences in the browser.
+Compatible with many ORM

 <p align="center"><img style="padding-left:20px" src ="https://github.com/pavel163/ProbeTools/blob/master/1.png" width="350"/>